Upgrade your PM skills with top-selling authors

 Successful startups are led by successful leaders.
 As the author of the book suggests, bad bosses are one of the main sources of unhappiness in our world and problems in the workplace.

 Kim Scott knows what it means to be a good boss.
 In Radical Candor, he pays a lot of attention to how to encourage and motivate the employee to pursue success.
-Moreover, you will be able to assess your own management style, assess your emotional intelligence and find out outstanding project management tips.
+Moreover, you will be able to assess your own management style, assess your emotional intelligence, and find outstanding project management tips.

 3. Superbosses: How Exceptional Leaders Master the Flow of Talent by Sydney Finkelstein

-Сreating master-apprentice relationships, relying on cohort effect, and saying goodbye on good terms even when people do not fit your standards — these skills are not easy to master.
+Сreating master-apprentice relationships, relying on the cohort effect, and saying goodbye on good terms even when people do not fit your standards — these skills are not easy to master.
 But the book will provide you with exercises and techniques that you can apply to become better at these things.

 2. The Ideal Executive by Ichak Kalderon Adizes